Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals indexes.

 Book or article about the life of a person.
 Do not confuse with bibliography.

 Back issues of periodicals which have been sent to the bindery.
-In Mortensen, shelved on the lower level in call number order.
+Located in Harrison Libraries, shelved on the lower level in call number order.

 Unique letter and number combination to identify the location of a book or bound periodical on the shelf.
 Mortensen and Allen (Hartt) Libraries use LC (Library of Congress) call numbers.
 Call numbers group materials by subject.

 Collaborative-Pods are designed to allow three students to work together on a project without having to crowd around a computer station.
 This allows students to spread out while working together on a computer with three keyboards, three mice, and a 42-inch monitor.
-C-Pods are located on the main level of Mortensen Library.
-There is also a c-pod room on the upper level of Mortensen in L-310 for 4 hours use at a time.
+C-Pods are located on the main level of Harrison Libraries.
+There is also a c-pod room on the upper level in L-310 for four hours use at a time.
 And four rooms with two-person pods on the upper level, as well.

 The catalog holds all the library materials in the library.
 It allows you to search for your item.